Common ostrich: Blood composition

 The red blood cell count per unit volume in the ostrich is about 40% of that of a human; however, the red blood cells of the ostrich are about three times larger than the red blood cells of a human.
 The blood oxygen affinity, known as P_{50}, is higher than that of both humans and similar avian species.
-The reason for this decreased oxygen affinity is due to the hemoglobin configuration found in common ostrich blood.
-The common ostrich's tetramer is composed of hemoglobin type A and D, compared to typical mammalian tetramers composed of hemoglobin type A and B; hemoglobin D configuration causes a decreased oxygen affinity at the site of the respiratory surface.
+The reason for this decreased oxygen affinity is due to the haemoglobin configuration found in common ostrich blood.
+The common ostrich's tetramer is composed of haemoglobin type A and D, compared to typical mammalian tetramers composed of haemoglobin type A and B; haemoglobin D configuration causes a decreased oxygen affinity at the site of the respiratory surface.

 During the embryonic stage, Hemoglobin E is present.
 This subtype increases oxygen affinity in order to transport oxygen across the allantoic membrane of the embryo.
 This can be attributed to the high metabolic need of the developing embryo, thus high oxygen affinity serves to satisfy this demand.
-When the chick hatches hemoglobin E diminishes while hemoglobin A and D increase in concentration.
-This shift in hemoglobin concentration results in both decreased oxygen affinity and increased P_{50} value.
+When the chick hatches haemoglobin E diminishes while haemoglobin A and D increase in concentration.
+This shift in haemoglobin concentration results in both decreased oxygen affinity and increased P_{50} value.

 Furthermore, the P_{50} value is influenced by differing organic modulators.
 In the typical mammalian RBC 2,3 – DPG causes a lower affinity for oxygen.
 2,3- DPG constitutes approximately 42–47%, of the cells phosphate of the embryonic ostrich.
 However, the adult ostrich have no traceable 2,3- DPG.In place of 2,3-DPG the ostrich uses inositol polyphosphates (IPP), which vary from 1–6 phosphates per molecule.
 In relation to the IPP, the ostrich also uses ATP to lower oxygen affinity.
-ATP has a consistent concentration of phosphate in the cell around 31% at incubation periods and dropping to 16–20% in 36-day-old chicks.
+ATP has a consistent concentration of phosphate in the cell, around 31% at incubation periods and dropping to 16–20% in 36-day-old chicks.
 However, IPP has low concentrations, around 4%, of total phosphate concentration in embryonic stages, but the IPP concentration jumps to 60% of total phosphate of the cell.
 The majority of phosphate concentration switches from 2,3- DPG to IPP, suggesting the result of the overall low oxygen affinity is due to these varying polyphosphates.

-Concerning immunological adaptation, it was discovered that wild common ostriches have a pronounced non-specific immunity defense, with blood content reflecting high values of lysosome and phagocyte cells in medium.
+Concerning immunological adaptation, it was discovered that wild common ostriches have a pronounced non-specific immunity defence, with blood content reflecting high values of lysosome and phagocyte cells in medium.
 This is in contrast to domesticated ostriches, who in captivity develop high concentration of immunoglobulin antibodies in their circulation, indicating an acquired immunological response.
 It is suggested that this immunological adaptability may allow this species to have a high success rate of survival in variable environmental settings.